Help! My Child No Longer Wants to be Homeschooled

 He had nearly completed his freshman year of homeschool high school when he started begging to go to school the following year.
 His main reason was probably still a bit of the original reason (of not being a part of the norm), but now he was saying that he felt he wasn’t doing very well academically.

 He was right.
-He was no longer thriving in our homeschool environment.
+He was no longer thriving in our homeschool environment because of his own choices not to do his schoolwork to his fullest potential.
 One reason I think this might have been happening was because he is a boy and his mom was his teacher.
 This isn’t a problem for all boys, but seemed to be for him.

-Now, let me skip ahead a bit and say that his younger brother, who is a freshman in homeschool high school this year, is thriving.
+Now, let me skip ahead a bit and say that his younger brother, who is a freshman in homeschool high school this year, is thriving at home academically.
 He is using the exact same curriculum this year, and it’s working well for him.

 Do Your Research